MakeSchool-Tutorials/Node-Reddit-Clone/P01-Create-A-Post/content.md

 # Submit the Form

-Ok so what happens when you submit this form?
+So what happens when you submit this form?

 No POST `/posts` route!
 Let's make it.

-First make a new folder called `controllers` and in there put the file `posts.js`.
+First, make a new folder called `controllers`.
+Within, create the file `posts.js`.

 ```js
 module.exports = (app) => {